cramdoulfa/marc-website/docs/_pages/index.md

 <br><br>
 He is the director and co-founder of **[AI Forensics](https://aiforensics.org){:target="_blank"}**, a digital-rights non-profit which investigates opaque and influential algorithms.
 <br><br>
-He regularly advises the European Commission and French Government with a technical perspective on AI ethics and platform regulation, including though expert committes of the Digital Council (CNNum), media regulator (ARCOM), and [the French General States on Information](https://etats-generaux-information.fr/actualites/nomination-des-membres-des-cinq-groupes-de-travail){:target="_blank"}.
+He regularly advises regulators with technical perspectives on AI ethics and platform accountability, including though expert committees of the EU Commission, the Digital Council (CNNum) and media regulator (ARCOM), and [the French General States on Information](https://etats-generaux-information.fr/actualites/nomination-des-membres-des-cinq-groupes-de-travail){:target="_blank"}.
 He also testified about TikTok to [the French Senate](http://videos.senat.fr/video.3332178_640f214f9aa6b.marc-faddoul-decrypte-l-algorithme-de-tiktok){:target="_blank"}.
 <br><br>
 Marc Faddoul is [often called upon](#in-the-news) to comment on AI and society by WSJ, The Guardian, Le Monde and more.